Our Complete Backpacking Checklist

 Extra trash bag & ziptop baggies

 This section covers the essential backpacking gear systems: hiking, shelter, and sleeping.
-These tend to be the heaviest pieces of gear you’ll carry, so it’s worth it to consider their weight in addition to other features.
+These items tend to be the heaviest pieces of gear you’ll carry, so it’s worth considering their weight in addition to other features to keep your total pack weight as low as possible.

 Backpacking Backpack